sowcow/blog/content/posts/avocaat-party.md

 1. My first quitting attempt was a cognitive solution: I explained the conception to myself from the director’s perspective and not from the events inside the movie.
 To forget/dilute The Shining, I started watching more different movies, mostly horror.
 2. The second time, after relapsing, I did a creative way of exiting: first, I found the actual exit point for the viewer in the movie (it’s quite elaborate), then I also arranged the Snakes and Ladders post that has evolved in meaning for me since then.
 Then, later, I quit watching anything.
 3. My current attempt is a pre-cognitive mechanism: by simply solving the disgust layer in the movie, I’d get repelled.
 Instead, it got humorous, and I’m happy with in even more.
+(UPD: Of course I got to this point because you can't ignore the layer at some point, but the need to be repelled is a a legitemate excuse once the barrier to entry there is lower than everywhere around)

 ## Traumatic partying